 Hello, I’m Sophy.

-Here’s the short version of my about page, the one that works for my six year old:
+Here’s the short version of my about page, the one that works for my seven year old:

 I help people tell stories.

 A longer version is: I am a writer, editor, coach and mentor, based in a small Scottish seaside town just outside Edinburgh.
 I’ve worked with a huge range of writers, including Margaret Atwood, Ian Rankin, Janice Galloway, Ali Smith, John Burnside, Jackie Kay and Naomi Alderman.
 I’ve worked for publishers including Canongate Books and Frances Lincoln, for the Scottish Book Trust and Scottish Poetry Library and run the BBC Short Story Award.
 Along with the novelist Alan Warner, I set up Long Lunch Press, which published Irvine Welsh, James Meek, Elizabeth Reeder and Jen Hadfield.
-Three years ago, I set up the Spark Writing Development Agency, with a team including literary agents Judy Moir, Fraser Ross Associates and writers Susie Maguire and Linda Cracknell.
-Most recently, I’ve also been running a children’s Book Festival in Edinburgh and a year round programme of storytelling and author events.
+In 2012, I set up the Spark Writing Development Agency, with a team including literary agents Judy Moir, Fraser Ross Associates and writers Susie Maguire and Linda Cracknell.

 This is the ‘official’ version of my about page, the formal version that I would use for a job application.
 However, the official version never tells the full story, does it?